lh3/fermikit/README.md

 this concern is also minor.
 I have assembled ~270 human samples and none of them require more than ~90GB RAM.

+Running FermiKit twice on the same dataset under the same setting is likely to result in two slightly different assemblies.
+Please see bfc/count.c for the cause in BFC.
+Unitig construction also has a random factor under the multi-threading mode.
+Nonetheless, FermiKit should produce the same calls from the same assembly.

 [zlib]: http://zlib.net